-Clear articulation of the project’s goal and what they were trying to do;
+A clear articulation of the project’s goal and what they were trying to do;

-Clear indication of assessment/analysis of performance based on evaluation against an objective standard; and,
+A clear indication of assessment/analysis of performance based on evaluation against an objective standard; and,

 Clear indications of recommendations for a way forward and response by the organization how they’re going to address the recommendations.